ASTM-E2298 Standard Test Method for Instrumented Impact Testing of Metallic Materials

 Scope

-1.1 This standard establishes the requirements for performing instrumented Charpy V-Notch (CVN) and instrumented Miniaturized Charpy V-Notch (MCVN) impact tests on metallic materials.
-This method, which is based on experience developed testing steels, provides further information (in addition to the total absorbed energy) on the fracture behavior of the tested materials.
-Minimum requirements are given for measurement and recording equipment such that similar sensitivity and comparable total absorbed energy measurements to those obtained in Test Methods E 23 and E 2248 are achieved.
+1.1 This test method establishes the requirements for performing instrumented Charpy V-notch (CVN) and instrumented miniaturized Charpy V-notch (MCVN) impact tests on metallic materials.
+This method, which is based on experience developed testing steels, provides further information (in addition to the absorbed energy) on the fracture behavior of the tested materials.
+Minimum requirements are given for measurement and recording equipment, such that similar sensitivity and comparable absorbed energy measurements to those obtained in Test Methods E23 and E2248 are achieved.

 Significance and Use

-Instrumented impact testing provides an independent measurement of the total absorbed energy associated with fracturing CVN or MCVN specimens for test machines equipped with a dial and/or optical encoder.
+5.1 Instrumented impact testing provides an independent measurement of the absorbed energy associated with fracturing CVN or MCVN specimens for test machines equipped with a dial or optical encoder, or both.

-Instrumented impact testing is particularly effective in MCVN testing since the resolution of a calibrated strain-gaged striker does not necessarily decrease with the magnitude of the measured energy.
+5.2 Instrumented impact testing is particularly effective in MCVN testing, since the resolution of a calibrated strain-gaged striker does not necessarily decrease with the magnitude of the measured force.

-In addition to providing an measure of total absorbed energy (Wt), instrumented testing enables the determination of characteristic force, energy, and displacement parameters.
-Depending on the material and test temperature, these parameters can provide very useful information (in addition to total absorbed energy) on the fracture behavior of materials such as: the temperature which corresponds to the onset of the lower shelf; the temperature which corresponds to the onset of the upper shelf; the pre-maximum force energy (Wm); the post-maximum force energy; the energy associated with shear lip tearing after brittle fracture; the general yield force (Fgy); the force at brittle fracture initiation (Fbf); the arrest force (Fa).
-The instrumented data may also be used to highlight test results which should be discarded on the basis of misalignment or other critical test factors.
+5.3 In addition to providing a measure of instrumented absorbed energy (Wt), instrumented testing enables the determination of characteristic force, partial instrumented absorbed energy, and displacement parameters.
+Depending on the material and test temperature, these parameters can provide useful information (in addition to instrumented absorbed energy) on the fracture behavior of materials such as: the temperature that corresponds to the onset of the lower shelf; the temperature that corresponds to the onset of the upper shelf; partial instrumented absorbed energy up to maximum force (Wm); partial instrumented absorbed energy up to the force at brittle fracture initiation (Wbf); partial instrumented absorbed energy after maximum force (WtWm); general yield force (Fgy); force at brittle fracture initiation (Fbf); arrest force (Fa).
+The instrumented data may also be used to highlight test results that should be discarded on the basis of misalignment or other critical test factors.

 Keywords

-fracture appearance; impact test; instrumented impact testing; miniaturized Charpy test; notched specimens; pendulum machine; ICS Number Code 77.040.10 (Mechanical testing of metals)
+impact test; instrumented impact testing; miniaturized Charpy test; notched specimens; pendulum machine; shear fracture appearance;

 To find similar documents by ASTM Volume: